SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 :alarm_clock: 5 days

-This experiment answers **RQ3**: Is SURI applicable to real-world scenarios, such as runtime memory sanitization?
 In this experiment, we implement our own binary-only address sanitizer on top of SURI and compare to BASan, a binary-only address sanitizer on top of RetroWrite.

 To set up Juliet testsuite: